 Memorial benches add local interest and if thoughtfully placed provide an excellent place to rest and appreciate a view.
-The location of such items should influence the design and detailing of such benches, so that appropriateness to location, particularly when near nationally and locally designated heritage assets.
+The location of such items should influence the design and detailing of such benches, so that they are appropriate to their location, particularly when near nationally and locally designated heritage assets.